 - A news vendor selling only newspapers and periodicals.

-If you want to sell food, you'll also have to apply for a food business registration.
+If you want to sell food, you'll also have to apply for food business registration.

-- Post it to Rochdale Borough Council Licensing, Number One Riverside, Smith Street, Rochdale OL16 1XU; or
+By post: Rochdale Borough Council Licensing, Number One Riverside, Smith Street, Rochdale OL16 1XU.

 Other than a Judicial Review, there is no statutory right of appeal against our decision, but an appeal could be heard by the Regulatory Sub-Committee of the council.